-Management represents that all liabilities have been timely paid and reports timely filed.
-We did not note any past-due payments in our tests.
+Management asserts that all reports were filed timely and there were no past-due amounts.
+We did not note any past-due amounts in our tests.

 Ethics

 - 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above obtain ethics documentation from management, and: - a.
 Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - b.
 Observe that the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.